googlegenomics/gcp-variant-transforms/docs/variant_annotation.md

 Variant Transforms fails.
 This is to prevent unintentional overwriting of old annotated VCFs.

+* `--number_of_runnables_per_job` The maximum number of runnables (e.g. VEP jobs) to create per job (default: 95).
+The batch system only supports a maximum of 100 runnables per job, so this flag cannot be set higher than 95.
+This ensures that there are always 5 runnables reserved for system cycles.
+For larger input files, it is recommended to set a smaller value for the this flag to achieve faster processing speed

 * [`--shard_variants`](https://github.com/googlegenomics/gcp-variant-transforms/blob/master/gcp_variant_transforms/options/variant_transform_options.py#L290)
 by default, the input files are sharded into smaller temporary VCF files before running VEP annotation.
 If the input files are small, i.e., each VCF file